-Integral to the unfragmented and open space character of the Middle SPRV is the lack of improved roads.
-The Middle SPRV is in fact part of one of the largest "roadless areas" in the American Southwest.
-"Roadless area" is a technical term that means, "Literally an area without any improved [author's emphasis] roads maintained for travel by standard passenger type vehicles."33 The Cascabel-Redington road within the Middle SPRV routes proposed by SunZia does not meet that criterion.
-The U.S. Department of Interior classifies a road that "May or may not be graded, and has a dirt surface of any width" as an "Unimproved Road,"34 though Cochise County classifies it merely as a "primitive road."
+Integral to the unfragmented and open space character of the Aravaipa watershed is the lack of improved roads.
+It is in fact part of one of the largest "roadless areas" in the American Southwest.
+"Roadless area" is a technical term that means, "Literally an area without any improved [author's emphasis] roads maintained for travel by standard passenger type vehicles."
+The Bonita/Klondyke road within the Aravaipa watershed does not meet that criterion.
+The U.S. Department of Interior classifies a road that "May or may not be graded, and has a dirt surface of any width" as an "Unimproved Road."

-With only a few exceptions around the margins, the area is predominantly "roadless" from the western flanks of the Rincon Mountains and crest of the Catalina Mountains to San Manuel and highway 77, then to the Gila River on the north, to the town of Bonita on the east, and to Three Links Road on the south.
-That area includes not only the Middle SPRV and its ranges, but also portions of the Lower SPRV, the Santa Teresa Mountains, and most of the Aravaipa Valley and the Pinaleno Mountains.
+With only a few exceptions around the margins, the area is predominantly "roadless" from the western flanks of the Rincon Mountains and crest of the Catalina Mountains to east of San Manuel and highway 77, then to the Gila River on the north, to the town of Bonita on the east, and to Three Links Road on the south.
+That area includes not only the Middle SPRV and its ranges, but also portions of the Lower SPRV, the Santa Teresa Mountains, the Pinaleno Mountains, most of the Aravaipa Valley and a significant portion of the San Carlos Apache Reservation.

 ...wildlife connections... extend from the San Carlos Reservation south through the Aravaipa and Santa Teresa Wilderness Areas, and then further south into the wilderness land of the Galiuro Mountains.
-There exists a 100-mile-long stretch of land, extending from the San Carlos Apache Reservation all the way south through Gila, Pinal, and Graham Counties to northern Cochise County, containing a network of wildlife trails that has never been interrupted by a motorized vehicle road, one of the last remaining wildlife migration corridors of this type and magnitude in the Southwest.35
+There exists a 100-mile-long stretch of land, extending from the San Carlos Apache Reservation all the way south through Gila, Pinal, and Graham Counties to northern Cochise County, containing a network of wildlife trails that has never been interrupted by a motorized vehicle road, one of the last remaining wildlife migration corridors of this type and magnitude in the Southwest.37

-Indeed, the Middle SPRV is part of a largely unfragmented area of nearly one million acres.36
+Indeed, the Aravaipa watershed and portions of the Lower SPRV are part of a largely unfragmented area of more than 1.5 million acres.

-It may be objected that the areal extent here considered is already fragmented by a natural gas pipeline, an electric transmission line and service roads, and ranch roads.
-In that regard, the point here is not that the Middle SPRV is "pristine" and without scars, but rather that it is "largely unfragmented and intact."
-The pipeline and existing power line roads have indeed left significant erosive scars, introduced exotic species, and permitted greater ORV trespass, all points that will be examined below in greater detail as significant direct impacts of the proposed SunZia project.37 Ranch roads on the other hand typically follow washes and ridges and do not cut trans-valley swaths to steep high points.
+It may be objected that the areal extent here considered is already fragmented by county and ranch roads.
+In that regard, the point here is not that the Aravaipa watershed is "pristine" and without scars, but rather that it is "largely unfragmented and intact."

-The SunZia project however, with its twin 16-story 500Kv towers and access roads along the full length of the valley foothills, is enormously greater in its scope and projected impact than anything existing in the valley.
+The SunZia project however, with its twin 16-story 500Kv towers and access roads traversing the Aravaipa route is enormously greater in its scope and projected impact than anything existing in the Aravaipa watershed.
 That is not to mention the expansion to other infrastructure projects along the same corridor that are clearly foreseen by SunZia's FERC application.
-The SunZia project is to the existing power lines what an Interstate Highway would be to the Cascabel/Redington unimproved dirt road.
-Were it implemented, the appellation for the Middle SPRV would have to be altered to "largely fragmented," and any prospects for some larger conservation status for the valley would be greatly imperiled if not fatal.
+Were it implemented, the "largely unfragmented" appellation for the Aravaipa watershed would have to be altered.

 Since NEPA directs us to consider issues of context, threat and proximity, it is noteworthy to consider that west of the Rincon and Catalina Mountains is a metropolitan area of a million people.
-On the east side is a largely wild, open and environmentally intact area over 1-1/2 times the size of the state of Rhode Island with a population of only a few hundred people.
+On the east side, as circumscribed above, is a largely wild, open and environmentally intact area 2-1/2 times the size of the state of Rhode Island with a population of only a few hundred people.

 Although the lower basin is close and accessible to the burgeoning Tucson and Phoenix metropolitan areas, it has so far not undergone extensive population growth and urban/suburban development.

-In 2000, the population in the central basin, which includes about 80km of the river from the Narrows north to near San Manuel (but not including San Manuel), was reported to be 213 people (J. Haney, unpublished data).38
+Indeed, the Arizona Department of Water Resources gives the 2000 population of the entire 500 square mile Aravaipa watershed as 135 people.38